elModo7/System-Shock-2-Auto-Backup-Tool/README.md

 ## 📦 Installation

-1. Place `SS2 AutoBackup.ahk` anywhere (e.g., next to your game).
+1. Place `SS2 AutoBackup.ahk` anywhere
-2. (Optional but recommended) Create a `config.ini` in the same folder as the script—see below.
-3. Double-click the script to run it (or compile to EXE with Ahk2Exe if you prefer, you can also download latest version from releases).
+2. Double-click the script to run it (or compile to EXE with Ahk2Exe if you prefer, you can also download latest version from releases).
-4. You’ll see a tray icon; backups will appear under `./backups`.
+3. You’ll see a tray icon; backups will appear under `./backups`.

 ---